India struggles to soothe markets as liquidity concerns grow

 “The recent tightness of liquidity in the corporate bond markets indicate a contagion effect may be playing out following the default by IL&FS,” said brokerage firm CLSA in a research note on Monday.

-A big correction in equity markets could hurt Prime Minister Narendra Modi and the ruling Bharatiya Janata Party (BJP) as they prepare for a series of key state elections later this year and a general election by May 2019.
+A big correction in equity markets could hurt Prime Minister Narendra Modi and the ruling Bharatiya Janata Party (BJP) as they prepare for a series of key state elections later this year and a national election by May 2019.

-Modi and his BJP swept to power in 2014 on the slogan “Achhe din aane waale hain (good days are coming),” but a lack of jobs, falling crop prices and surging fuel costs have sparked discontent and some protests in recent months.
+Modi and his BJP swept to power in 2014 on the slogan “Achhe din aane waale hain (good days are coming),” but a lack of jobs, falling crop prices and surging fuel costs have triggered discontent and some protests in recent months.

 A sell-off in equity markets, which have been one of the few bright spots in the economy, could further dent Modi’s popularity among the small business and trading community, a core base of BJP supporters, who were already stung by two of his largest reform moves - demonetisation and a nationwide Goods and Services Tax (GST).